Medicare Supplement Plans

 Part B Deductible

 The initial amount Medicare will not pay for covered physical or other outpatient services each calendar year ($226 in 2023).
 Most people will pay $164.90 (2023) each month for the Part B Premium.
 Due to changes that were implemented in January 2020, the Part B deductible is not covered unless you were eligible for Medicare before January 2020.

 (Medicare does not pay for care received in a foreign country.)
 This benefit covers, after a $250 deductible per year, 80% of health expenses for emergency care received in the first 60 days of a trip to a foreign country, up to a lifetime maximum of $50,000.

 Part B also covers preventive services at $0 copay and $0 deductible.
-These include welcome to Medicare physical exam, abdominal aortic aneurysm screening, annual wellness exam, bone mass measurement, cardiovascular disease screening, colorectal cancer screening, diabetes screening, mammogram screening, pap test/pelvic exam/clinical breast exam, vaccines, flu H1N1 flu, hepatitis B, pneumonia.
+These include welcome to Medicare physical exam, abdominal aortic aneurysm screening, annual wellness exam, bone mass measurement, cardiovascular disease screening, colorectal cancer screening, diabetes screening, mammogram screening, pap test/pelvic exam/clinical breast exam; vaccines for COVID, flu H1N1 flu, hepatitis B, pneumonia.
 Copay and deductible apply to glaucoma tests, HIV screening, Medicare nutrition therapy services, prostate cancer screening, smoking cessation counseling.